-Garlic is a rich source of sulfur-containing compounds which have many different benefits in the body and for your growth.
+Garlic is a rich source of sulfur-containing compounds which have many different benefits.

 Sulfur is important in maintaining the structure and strength of collagen and proteins in the body.
-If you want strong and healthy hair, then consuming garlic which is abundant in sulfur may help.
+Therefore consuming garlic, which is abundant in sulfur, could help create stronger hair.

 Growing healthy hair with garlic supplements

-The reason is that in order to get significant amounts of compounds like allicin in your body, you need to take a good quality garlic supplement like allicin.
+The reason is that in order to get significant amounts of compounds like allicin in your body, you need to take a good quality garlic supplement like allicin max.

-Just one capsule which contains 180 mg of allicin is equivalent of about 25 cloves of garlic!
-Can you imagine what would happen if you ate 25 cloves of garlic each day?
-You’d probably smell a little! 🙂
+Just one capsule which contains 180 mg of allicin and is equivalent of about 25 cloves of garlic.

-So in order to get around that you can take one allicin capsule each day and that will provide you with a significant amount of allicin.
+So in order to get around that, you can take one allicin capsule each day and that will provide you with a significant amount of allicin without smelling.

 Topical garlic gel helps treat hair loss

 External use of garlic can also be helpful.
-There are different ways you can achieve this.
-You can either create your own garlic oil using simple ingredients like olive oil, honey and garlic.
-Or you can buy garlic creams from alliderm.
+There are different ways you can achieve this: you can either create your own garlic oil using simple ingredients like olive oil, honey, and garlic or you can buy garlic creams such as Alliderm.

-One the study I mentioned earlier, researchers looked at the effect of using topical garlic gen and betamethasone valerate cream for treatment of a condition which causes hair loss called alopecia areata.
+One the study I mentioned earlier, researchers looked at the effect of using topical garlic gel and betamethasone valerate cream for the treatment of a condition known as alopecia areata.

-Garlic has many health benefits and there is reasonable evidence to suggest that by consuming garlic on a regular basis and taking garlic supplement, it may indeed help you with your hair growth.
+Garlic has many health benefits and there is reasonable evidence to suggest that by consuming garlic on a regular basis and taking garlic supplements, it could also help hair growth.

-I’ve also had a look at many forums on the internet where people were having a positive response to taking garlic supplements to stop their hair from shedding.
+A lot of the evidence is anecdotal, mainly from users on forums, where people were having a positive response to taking garlic supplements to stop their hair from shedding.